How do I make a payment?

-If you think there has been a mistake on your rent account please contact your local area office who will be happy to check your account.
+If you think there has been a mistake on your rent account please contact us on 01302862862 and we will be happy to check your account.
 You may be asked to provide receipts for any payments you have made so these can be checked against your account.

 How do I claim Universal Credit, Housing Benefit and Council Tax Support?